🚗 Autonomous Driving¶

 -

-BridgeDrive proposes replacing truncated diffusion with a diffusion bridge to achieve anchor-guided trajectory planning for autonomous driving, ensuring theoretical symmetry between the forward and reverse processes.
-On the Bench2Drive closed-loop benchmark, it achieves success rates of 74.99% (PDM-Lite) and 89.25% (LEAD), surpassing the previous SOTA by 7.72% and 2.45%, respectively.
+BridgeDrive proposes replacing truncated diffusion with a diffusion bridge to achieve anchor-guided trajectory planning in autonomous driving.
+This ensures theoretical symmetry between forward and backward processes, achieving success rates of 74.99% (PDM-Lite) and 89.25% (LEAD) in Bench2Drive closed-loop evaluations, surpassing previous SOTA by 7.72% and 2.45%, respectively.

 -